- Alternative Programs

-Tentative schedules for application of weed control chemicals and pesticide treatments are kept in the Buildings & Grounds Office.
+Records of application of weed control chemicals and pesticide treatments are maintained in the Buildings & Grounds Office.

 The school board recognizes the need to display an appropriate United States flag and to provide instruction to students in the proper etiquette, display, and respect of the flag.
 The purpose of this policy is to provide for the recitation of the Pledge of Allegiance and instruction in school to help further that end.

 According to Minnesota Statute 123B.571, school districts that receive health and safety revenue to conduct radon testing must conduct the testing.
 Reports are available for review at the District Office.